dewebkiller/accepted-payment-methods/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Accepted Payment Methods plugin is a straightforward, lightweight solution crafted to enhance your website by displaying visually appealing icons of the payment methods you accept.
-This plugin is ideal for a variety of websites, including e-commerce platforms, service-oriented websites, and informational blogs.
-By integrating this plugin, you can effectively communicate to your customers the payment options available, thereby enhancing their user experience and building trust.
-The easy-to-use interface allows you to customize the appearance of the icons to match your website’s design, ensuring a cohesive and professional look.
-Whether you are aiming to boost your online sales or simply provide clear payment information, the Accepted Payment Methods plugin is an essential tool for achieving these goals.
+The Accepted Payment Methods plugin is a straightforward, lightweight solution designed to display visually appealing icons on your website.

 == Description ==